Brick Court Chambers

 • Commercial M

-• Federal Republic of Nigeria v JP Morgan (a claim alleging breach of the Quincecare duty of care, for in excess of $875 million (as a pupil with Roger Masefield KC, Richard Blakeley and Jonathan Scott).
+• Federal Republic of Nigeria v JP Morgan.
+A claim alleging breach of the Quincecare duty of care, for in excess of $875 million (as a pupil with Roger Masefield KC, Richard Blakeley and Jonathan Scott).
 This was one of The Lawyer’s Top 20 Cases of 2019.

-• Amira c Foods International v IDBI Bank CA-004-2021 (an appeal before the Dubai Court of Appeal on the issue of abuse of process in relation to proceedings for the recovery of sums outstanding from a facilities agreement, as a pupil with Roger Masefield KC).
+• Amira C Foods International v IDBI Bank CA-004-2021.
+An appeal before the Dubai Court of Appeal on the issue of abuse of process in relation to proceedings for the recovery of sums outstanding from a facilities agreement (as a pupil with Roger Masefield KC).

-• PT Ventures v Vidatel (opposed application in the BVI to wind-up Vidatel to satisfy an arbitration award and court order in favour of PT Ventures in the value of over USD 390m, raising issues of abuse of process, as a pupil with Roger Masefield KC).
+• PT Ventures v Vidatel.
+Opposed application in the BVI to wind-up Vidatel to satisfy an arbitration award and court order in favour of PT Ventures in the value of over USD 390m, raising issues of abuse of process (as a pupil with Roger Masefield KC).

 • Advised a construction company in liquidation in relation to claims worth c.£2.5m arising out of a major public infrastructure project.

-• Competition M
+• Arbitration M

 • EDUCATION & QUALIFICATIONS M